santiagoaldanondo/carrito-fajitas/README.md

 * Profile: view and edit profile details

 ## Bugs
-* The session breaks too quickly

 ## Next steps

+* Use google chrome autofill?
+* Upload and show images
+* Publish on facebook
+* Fix date and time to be printed properly for update
+* Redirect to home when there is no user
+* Add small map to events show and list view

 ## Fixed bugs

+* The session breaks too quickly -> Change parameters for session in app.js